 The first Jubilee in history was announced here in 1300, while for the Jubilee of 1423 Pope Martin established for the first time in this church the opening of the Holy Door, a ceremony later extended to the other Basilicas.

-Our Meeting Point is located near the atrium of St. John’s Basilica, next to the Holy Stairs.
+Our Meeting Point is located in the atrium of St. John’s Basilica, next to the Holy Door.

 How to reach us

 This complex is a unique witness of the history of Christianity and visiting it will be a striking experience for both believers and non-believers.
 At the centre of the complex, there is the Basilica dedicated to the Most Holy Saviour and of Saints John the Baptist and the Evangelist.
 The oldest church in the history of Christianity, built by the Emperor Constantine after his conversion and his victory over Maxentius, it was consecrated in 324 AD.
 For this reason it is defined the "mater et caput" of all the churches of Rome and the world.

 This is where the Baptistery was built, for a long time the only place where the faithful could be baptised.

 In the heart of it, the Patriarchio, the seat of the Pontiffs until the early 14th century.
 After exile in Avignon the residence of the Popes was moved to the Vatican.